dbarenholz/site/_pages/about.md

 - In the academic year 2017-2018 I was the secretary of my local Japanese culture association [JCES Kinjin](https://kinjin.nl/).
 This was a load of fun, and I can highly recommend anyone do a board year at your favourite culture/study/sport association.

 - I worked on a front-end for a company’s internal inventory management system using [Kendo UI](https://www.telerik.com/kendo-ui).
 As it is internal, I sadly can't share the results.
-If you're curious about my coding skills, check out my [github](https://github.com/dbarenholz).
+If you're curious about my coding skills, check out my [github](https://github.com/dbarenholz) instead.

 ## Education

 **Current**:

 - I am currently pursuing a masters degree titled **Data Science in Engineering** at Eindhoven University of Technology.
 During my masters my focus lays on **process mining** and **deep generative models**, two topics I find highly interesting.
-If you're curious about either of these topics (or anything else computer science related), don't hesite to [contact](https://dbarenholz.com/contact) me!
+If you're curious about either of these topics (or anything else computer science related), don't hesite to [contact]({{ site.url }}/contact) me!

 **Previous**:

 - In 2019 I obtained a Bachelors degree in Computer Science at the Eindhoven University of Technology.
-During said bachelor, I was enrolled in the Honors Programme doing competitive programming and problem solving.
+During said bachelor, I was enrolled in the Honors Programme doing competitive programming and problem solving (find my old cheat sheet [here]({{ site.url }}/assets/docs/honors/cheatsheet.docx)).
 I very thoroughly enjoyed the seminar part of the Honors Programme, where students had to present a particular topic of choice.
-My topic was _subset dynamic programming_.
-Curious?
-[Contact](https://dbarenholz.com/contact) me!
+My topic was _subset dynamic programming_; the slides I used when presenting are available [here]({{ site.url }}/assets/docs/honors/slides.pptx), and the complete report is [here]({{ site.url }}/assets/docs/honors/report.pdf). _Please note that if you'd like to reuse the slides, that I ask you to provide a link to my site as credits._